Pitti Palace, Florence Italy

 The Palazzo was designed by Brunelleschi and finished by his student, Luca Fancelli.
 It was later enlarged by Giorgio Vasari to its present size.

 Post contains affiliate links.
-When you click on a link, we receive a small percentage with no cost to you.
+When you click on a link, we receive a small percentage at no cost to you.
 It’s a way of keeping this blog running.
 Thank you for your support!

 The palace is amazing and very, very large.
 The Palazzo (palace) is now the largest museum complex in Florence.
 These pictures are from inside the apartments.
 Enjoy the grandeur and image that this was actually a home of a family way back when.
 Can you see yourself walking around; I can!